 This fellowship recognizes Anne Dhu McLucas’s contributions to American music studies and her selfless service to the Society, including her tenure as President.
 She was a brilliant polymath with wide-ranging interests in all things musical, a wonderful teacher, a gifted and supportive mentor, and a path-breaking scholar.
 The fellowship honors Prof. McLucas’s primary areas of scholarly interest by providing support to a graduate student conducting research (archival or fieldwork) on traditional music (music in the oral tradition) or Native American/First Nation music.

 The Fellowship may support research expenses, including but not limited to travel expenses, lodging, media resources, and duplication expenses.
 The winner of the award is also granted one complimentary year of membership in the Society.
 The maximum award is $1,000.
-(For the 2019 award year only the maximum award is $2000.)
 No more than one award will be offered annually.

 A one-page budget and final report are to be submitted by the recipient to the Executive Director of the Society no more than one year after the award is presented.